teivah/100-go-mistakes/README.md

 #### #89: Writing inaccurate benchmarks
 * Not resetting or pausing the timer

   Use time methods to preserve the accuracy of a benchmark.

 * Making wrong assumptions about micro-benchmarks

   Increasing `benchtime` or using tools such as `benchstat` can be helpful when dealing with micro-benchmarks.

   Be careful with the results of a micro-benchmark if the system that ends up running the application is different from the one running the micro-benchmark.

 * Not being careful about compiler optimizations

   Make sure the function under test leads to a side effect, to prevent compiler optimizations from fooling you about the benchmark results.

 * Being fooled by the observer effect

   To prevent the observer effect, force a benchmark to re-create the data used by a CPU-bound function.

 #### #90: Not exploring all the Go testing features
 * Code coverage

   Use code coverage with the `-coverprofile` flag to quickly see which part of the code needs more attention.

 * Testing from a different package

   Place unit tests in a different package to enforce writing tests that focus on an exposed behavior, not internals.

 * Utility functions

   Handling errors using the `*testing.T` variable instead of the classic `if err != nil` makes code shorter and easier to read.

 * Setup and teardown

   You can use setup and teardown functions to configure a complex environment, such as in the case of integration tests.

 ### Chapter 12 - Optimizations

 #### #91: Not understanding CPU caches
 * CPU architecture

   Understanding how to use CPU caches is important for optimizing CPU-bound applications because the L1 cache is about 50 to 100 times faster than the main memory.

 * Cache line

   Being conscious of the cache line concept is critical to understanding how to organize data in data-intensive applications.
 A CPU doesn’t fetch memory word by word; instead, it usually copies a memory block to a 64-byte cache line.
 To get the most out of each individual cache line, enforce spatial locality.

 * Slice of structs vs. struct of slices

-See above.

 * Predictability

   Making code predictable for the CPU can also be an efficient way to optimize certain functions.
 For example, a unit or constant stride is predictable for the CPU, but a non-unit stride (for example, a linked list) isn’t predictable.

 * Cache placement policy

   To avoid a critical stride, hence utilizing only a tiny portion of the cache, be aware that caches are partitioned.

 #### #92: Writing concurrent code that leads to false sharing